Kvitekvist/FUS/README.md

 ## Updating FUS

 If this Modlist receives an update please check the changelog before doing anything.
 Always backup your saves or start a new game after updating.
+Some updates are savefile-friendly, some are not, this is usually stated in the update.
+As a general rule, updates with the third number changing (e.g. from 4.1.18 to 4.1.19) are savefile-friendly, any other updates are not.

 **Wabbajack will reset your VRIK settings when updating!** You can save them by backing up the three ini files in the VRIK/SKSE/Plugins folder and putting them back in after you updated.